stridecolossus/JOVE/docs/blog/part-3-cube/render-loop.md

 - Implementation of Vulkan synchronisation to safely utilise the multi-threaded rendering pipeline.

-- New geometry code to support unit-vectors and quaternions.
+- New geometry code to support unit-vectors, rotations and quaternions.

 - The addition of a new framework for playable media and animations.